rapid7/javascript-style-guide/README.md

     // ...stuff...
   }

-  // bad - potentially confusing since 0 map be a valid id. if (id) {
+  // bad - potentially confusing since 0 might be a valid id. if (id) {
     // ...stuff...
   }